 Written By: Niki Landry

-Planning what to pack for France can at first seem intimidating, with Paris being a world fashion capital and the Cote d’Azur a popular destination of the rich and famous.
+Planning what to pack for France can at first seem intimidating, with Paris being a world fashion capital, the opulent castles in France and the Cote d’Azur a popular destination of the rich and famous.

 I’ve put together a packing list suitable for a typical spring or summer French vacation, taking you from Paris to the Riviera and everywhere in between.